 All reports must be written in the passive voice.
 There may be rare instances where the use of a pronoun (e.g. she, he) is needed.
 In those instances, use the pronouns that are preferred by the individual being discussed.
-Where the preferred pronouns are not known, use they, them, their or use the sindividual's name.
+Where the preferred pronouns are not known, use they, them, their or use the individual's name.
+Final Design Reports for Semester Long Design Projects must use the passive voice.

-The Abstract, Procedure, and Data/Observations sections must be written in the past tense.
-The Introduction and Conclusion sections will be a mix of tenses, but where there is a discussion of what occurred in the lab, the past tense must be used.
+The Abstract, Procedure, and Data/Analysis sections must be written in the past tense.
+The Introduction and Conclusion sections will be a mix of tenses.
+Where there is a discussion of what occurred in the lab, the past tense must be used.
 No part of any lab report may be written as if the lab exercise has not occurred.
-Where there is a discussion of something that is always true, such as the definition of a property, use the present tense.
+Where there is a discussion of something that is always true, such as a definition, use the present tense.

-The recommended word count for lab reports is 1,200 to 1,500 words though as the semester progresses, the reports become more complex and longer so the word count will necessarily increase.
-EG 1004 does not have minimum or maximum word or page counts for lab reports.
+The recommended word count for lab reports is 1,500 to 3,000 words though as the semester progresses, the reports become more complex and longer so the word count may increase.
+EG1004 does not have minimum or maximum word or page counts for lab reports.